Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Acknowledgements

 \section{Acknowledgements}

-This paper (or earlier versions hereof) has been presented at the seminar of the Quantitative Economics department of Maastricht University, the Econometrics Internal Seminar (EIS) at Erasmus University Rotterdam, and the online Bernoulli-IMS One World Symposium.
+This paper (or earlier versions hereof) has been presented during the internal seminar of the Quantitative Economics department of Maastricht University, the Econometrics Internal Seminar (EIS) at Erasmus University Rotterdam, the Bernoulli-IMS One World Symposium, the workshop on Dimensionality Reduction and Inference in High-dimensional Time Series at Maastricht University, the 2021 Annual Conference of the International Association for Applied Econometrics (IAAE), the 5\textsuperscript{th} Conference on Econometric Models of Climate Change, the internal seminar at Tor Vergata University of Rome, and the 2021 $(\text{EC})^2$ Conference.
 We gratefully acknowledge comments and feedback from the participants.
-Suggestions by Stephan Smeekes and Ines Wilms have been particularly helpful so we thank them explicitly.
+Suggestions by Stephan Smeekes and Ines Wilms were particularly helpful so we thank them explicitly.
 All remaining errors are our own.

 \begin{appendices} \begin{small}